Seyyed Ali Shafiei

-Seyyed Ali Shafiei (سیدعلی شفیعی) (born 1940 in Dezful, resident in Ahvaz) is an Iranian Twelver Shia scholar, who is a member of Assembly of Experts from Khuzestan province.
-He is a/the son of Seyyed Mohammad Reza (Shafiei) who was from the known Shia Islamic scholars of Khuzestan.
-Seyyed Ali Shafiei commenced his educations from Maktabkhaneh (Kuttab), and began to peruse Quran and Islamic issues.
+Seyyed Ali Shafiei (سید علی شفیعی; 12 August 1940 – 28 December 2025) was an Iranian Twelver Shia scholar, who was a member of Assembly of Experts from Khuzestan province.
+He was the son of Seyyed Mohammad Reza (Shafiei) who was from the known Shia Islamic scholars of Khuzestan.
+Seyyed Ali Shafiei commenced his education from Maktabkhaneh (Kuttab), and began to peruse Quran and Islamic issues.
 Afterwards, he entered a new school.
 Later on, he went to educate Hawzah lessons in the city of Ahwaz.
-Then, Seyyed-Ali departed to the Seminary of Najaf, in Iraq.
-After Najaf, he came back to Ahwaz; and was appointed as a/the Imam of Jama'ah in Ahwaz, and commenced to promote Islamic rulings.
+Then, Seyyed-Ali departed to the Seminary of Najaf in Iraq.
+After Najaf, he came back to Ahwaz and was appointed the imam of Jama'ah in Ahwaz and commenced to promote Islamic rulings.

-Seyyed Ali who has reached to the (Islamic) scientific degree of Ijtihad, used to teach Islamic-science and ... for the members of Islamic Revolutionary Guard Corps (IRCG) and other organizations; and was also active in combating against the regime of the Shah.
+Seyyed Ali who reached the (Islamic) scientific degree of Ijtihad, used to teach Islamic-science and ... for the members of Islamic Revolutionary Guard Corps (IRGC) and other organizations; and was also active in combating the regime of the Shah.
 This Shia ayatollah, was appointed by the first/former supreme leader of Iran, Seyyed Ruhollah Khomeini in a 17-member-mission to settle the affairs of Ahwaz, after the Islamic revolution of Iran.
-For many years, he has been the "Imam of Jama'ah" at the mosque of Shafiei in the center of Ahwaz which is considered among the oldest mosques of the city.
-Shafaei has compiled several works, such as:
+For many years, he was the "Imam of Jama'ah" at the mosque of Shafiei in the center of Ahwaz which is considered among the oldest mosques of the city.
+Shafiei compiled several works, including but not limited to: